diyantonchev/Issue-Tracking-System/README.md

 ```
 npm install
 ```
-Behind the scenes this will also call bower install.
+Behind the scenes this will also call `bower install`.
 You should find that you have two new folders in your project.

 * `node_modules` - contains the npm packages for the needed tools
 * `app/bower_components` - contains the angular framework files